-Brian McBay is the Co-founder and Director of 221A, an organization of artists, designers, cultural workers and activists that research and develop collective infrastructure to rethink and resist the inequity of late capitalism.
-Since its founding as a student collective in 2005, 221A has maintained the utopian romance that institutional experimentation and art making can change society.
-He works with a team of eight staff to operate a distributed model of programs and services, including a living-wage Fellowship program; Semi-Public, an outdoor public art space; Pollyanna 圖書館 Library, a library collection and research office; over 38,000 square feet of artist studios across three properties; and is conducting major research studies on the development of an artist-governed Cultural Land Trust, as well as on the potential application of Blockchain technologies in cultural organizations.
+Brian McBay is a cultural worker based in Vancouver, Canada.
+In 2005, he co-founded 221A, a non-profit organization that focuses on the research and development of social, cultural and ecological infrastructure, where he is currently the Executive Director.
+Brian works with a team of eight to operate a distributed model of programs and services, including a living-wage Fellowship program; Semi-Public, an outdoor public art space; Pollyanna 圖書館 Library, a library collection and research office; and over 38,000 square feet of artist studios across three properties.
+Under his direction, 221A is conducting major research studies on the development of an artist-governed Cultural Land Trust, as well as on the application of Blockchain technologies in cultural organizations.

 +1 604 568 0812